Creative Writing (CRWR) | Faculty of Arts

 Special Topics

-Students will learn and practice creative writing and workshop skills as they create and revise a writing project based on the course theme.
-In this workshop-based course, students will learn about established and developing themes and ideas in literary work while studying relevant aspects of craft chosen by the instructor such as intention, process, technique and response.
-Students will also practice close reading, critical analysis, and discussion through the critique of thematic literary texts and the analysis and critique of their peers' work.
-Note: Special Topics in Creative Writing focuses on a different genre, theme or aspect of literary writing each time it is offered.
+Students will study, practice, and develop creative writing techniques as they create and revise a writing project based on the course theme offered that semester.
+Through lectures and workshops, and/or roundtables students will learn about established and developing themes and ideas in literary works while studying relevant aspects of craft chosen by the instructor.
+Students will also practice close reading, critical analysis, and discussion through the critique of literary texts and the analysis and critique of their peers' work.
+Note: Special Topics in Creative Writing focuses on a different genre, theme, or aspect of literary writing each time it is offered.
 Please check with the department for proposed offerings.
 Students may take this course no more than two times (for 6 total credits), each time on a different topic.

 Level: UG